tauri-apps/tauri-docs/docs/guides/building/linux.md

 Choose the appropriate set of instructions based on whether you want to cross-compile your Tauri application for ARMv7 or ARMv8 (ARM64).
 Please note that the specific steps may vary depending on your Linux distribution and setup.

-### Automatic Cross-Compilation using a GitHub Action
+### Experimental: Automatic Cross-Compilation using a GitHub Action

 For automated ARM executable builds on GitHub, we'll use the [arm-runner-action] created by [Paul Guyot].